greenelab/annorxiver_manuscript/content/reviewers_response.md

 Our primary strategy was to use word embeddings, which we could use to explore topics and language.
 We combined those same word embeddings to produce document embeddings as the average of the word embeddings.
 This lets us use the same underlying embeddings through the manuscript from the exploration of language through the journal prediction.
 We also agree with the reviewer that Doc2Vec would be likely to produce embeddings that would improve performance on the prediction task.
 For this revision, we directly compared both methods for their interpretability and predictive performance.
 We find that the Word2Vec model's first principal component (shown below) was more interpretable than the one from the Doc2Vec model (also below).
 On the other hand, we find that the Doc2Vec model's predictive accuracy is better for the journal classification task (also below).
 On balance, we think including multiple embedding models within this paper, which aims to characterize the linguistic landscape of bioRxiv, would be confusing.
 For this revision, we have elected to retain the Word2Vec model.
 We debated changing the journal prediction server and results to use Doc2Vec, but also considering the feedback from reviewer #1 about the complexity of the paper decided against at this time.
-We could easily imagine an improvement to the server in the future that moves to Doc2Vec.
+We could easily imagine an improvement to the server in the future that moves to Doc2Vec.**
-Neural networks are challenging to interpret due to their non-linear activation layers.
-We empirically show this challenge by providing word clouds generated from the first principal component between our approach and doc2vec.
-Our approach teases out quantitative vs. cellular biology concepts while Doc2Vec is hard to discern.
-Conversely, we noticed that Doc2Vec significantly improves our centroid classifier for our journal recommendation analysis.
-We discovered this improvement by first evaluating Doc2Vec against our linear approach by randomly holding out published articles from our dataset and using the rest to predict the holdout set.
-Our subsequent evaluation was comparing these two models against our test set, which consisted of using bioRxiv preprints to predict the journal that published their corresponding published counterparts.
-Overall, methods such as Doc2Vec does improve performance at the cost of interpretability.**

 **Word2Vec 1st Prinicpal Component WordCloud**
 ![Word2vec](https://raw.githubusercontent.com/danich1/annorxiver/3bcac4ca2e9249359361525a7e5f3ae36c71d4a5/biorxiv/pca_association_experiment/output/word_pca_similarity/figure_pieces/pca_01_cossim_word_cloud.png)